opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

       {'success': True}
       ```

-### Testing a new adapter using the proxy host
+### Testing a new connector using the proxy host

-Work on a new stix-shifter adapter occurs after the project has been forked and cloned into a local development environment.
-Stix-shifter contains a **proxy** adapter that facilitates a remote instance of the project calling out to a local instance.
-While in development, a new adapter's working branch can be tested in any project using the stix-shifter library without first merging into the master branch on Github.
+Work on a new stix-shifter connector occurs after the project has been forked and cloned into a local development environment.
+Stix-shifter contains a **proxy** connector that facilitates a remote instance of the project calling out to a local instance.
+While in development, a new connector's working branch can be tested in any project using the stix-shifter library without first merging into the master branch on Github.
 A host is run on the local instance from the CLI.
 When a `proxy` data source is passed to the remote instance of stix-shifter, the real connection attributes (data source type, host, and port contained in the options) are passed onto the local instance of stix-shifter running the proxy host.
-The host will then use the new adapter and return results back to the remote stix-shifter instance.
+The host will then use the new connector and return results back to the remote stix-shifter instance.

 Open a terminal and navigate to your local stix-shifter directory.
 Run the host with the following command: